-(up to 5 min per group) At the end of presenting the challenges and communities (user) groups will serve to, the Trainer checks if anyone would like to change group, in case there are some participants that may decide another group's direction is more appealing to them.
+(up to 5 min per group)

+At the end of presenting the challenges and communities the groups will serve to, the trainer will check if anyone wants to change groups.
+If you have 2 groups after identifying the challenge and communities, some participants from the one group may decide they want to go to the other group, as their direction is more appealing to the participant.

 Split participants into groups of 5 or 6 people, but not less than 4.